The Most Luxurious Beds in the World

-Happy World Sleep Day!
 What price would you put on a good night’s sleep?
-On average, we spend a third of our lives in bed, so finding the right one is important.
-We round up some of the most luxurious beds available in the UK, so you can ensure 2017 is filled with sweet dreams (so long as you don’t mind blowing your budget).
+On average we spend a third of our lives in bed, so finding the right one is important.
+We round up some of the most luxurious beds available in the UK, to guarantee sweet dreams without counting sheep (so long as you don’t mind blowing your budget).

 The difference a good night’s sleep on a handmade, properly constructed bed can make to how you face the day ahead is huge.
 Knowing this, The Savoy Hotel decided in 1905 to create the perfect bed for its guests, and what is now called the No2 bed was born, a bed as famous as some of the legendary names who have slept in them.

 Every Savoir bed contains the finest, chemical-free natural materials, from long, curled Latin American horsetail to Mongolian cashmere and British lamb’s wool, and each is designed to provide the perfect sleeping environment.
 The curled horsetail hair regulates body temperature to optimise the quality for your REM sleep, wicking away from the body the three-quarters of a pint of moisture each of us produces every night, and the hand-tied hourglass springs give the perfect support.

 Referred to as the ‘world’s most luxurious sleeping system’, Savoir No 1 promises the ultimate in comfort and luxury.
 With taller springs and lavish layers of premium-quality natural filling for a deeper mattress and base, it is a naturally high bed that customers reportedly compare sleeping on to ‘floating in a cloud’.

 The ultimate luxury item, it takes over 120 hours to craft a No 1, 80 hours of a master craftsperson’s time on the upholster floor plus the hours the cutter, seamstress and joiner invest in the creation of the bed.